happysheep0719/Sean-s-Cheat-Sheet/system-design/urlshortened.md

 We generate random keys in advance and stores them in a database.

-- No duplication or collisions
+- Pros: No duplication or collisions
+- Cons: concurrency can cause problems.